khwerhahn/MindMatrix/README.md

 ## API Documentation

-For further details on the plugin's API and development guidelines, please see the [Obsidian Plugin API documentation](https://github.com/obsidianmd/obsidian-api) as well as our internal [API.md](./docs/API.md) file.
+For further details on the plugin's API and development guidelines, please see the [Obsidian Plugin API documentation](https://github.com/obsidianmd/obsidian-api).

 ---